PhilippOesch/rlcard/rlcard/games/cego/docs/readme.md

   * *2*: The payoffs will be judged by weather the player wins or loses.
 If the player loses the payoff is **-1**, if the player wins the payoff is **1**.
 * **game_activate_heuristic** (bool): take into account heuristic for the game variant if possible

+Update:

+* Im adjusting the env class to decide which agent I want to train and which not.